-The ultimate outcome of these matters cannot be determined at this time.
+The ultimate outcome of these matters also is dependent on the results of the assessments currently underway and cannot be determined at this time.

 The Energy Authority

 On April 16, 1997, the MEAG Power Board approved MEAG Power's participation with JEA and the South Carolina Public Service Authority ("Santee Cooper") in a joint power marketing alliance through TEA, a Georgia nonprofit corporation.
 Since that time, the Nebraska Public Power District ("NPPD"), the City of Gainesville, Florida, doing business as Gainesville Regional Utilities, the City Utilities of Springfield, Missouri, Public Utility District No. 1 of Cowlitz County, Washington and American Municipal Power, Inc. were added as members.
 The operating office of TEA is located in Jacksonville, Florida.
 Its Board of Directors currently consists of one representative from each of its eight members.
 TEA commenced operations on August 18, 1997, assuming the wholesale power marketing responsibilities of its members.
 In December 2000, TEA began providing natural gas services, including physical procurement and risk management services to participating members.
 See "Fuel Risk Management Policy" below.